Reviews You Can Rely On

 Our Verdict

 We were pleasantly surprised by the Tifosi Sledge in our field test.
 Their low price and high-end performance make these an excellent choice among top cycling sunglasses for the rider on a budget.
 These glasses retail for less than a third of the price of the most expensive models we tested, yet they performed right alongside their more-expensive counterparts at every turn.
 With three sharp, distortion-free lenses included, a tough and comfortable Grilamid TR-90 frame, and full coverage for your field of vision, we found this model incredibly versatile across a wide range of light levels and conditions.
 They fit close to the face and protect from wind and debris just as well as they protect from UV rays.
 These glasses are a great option for anyone looking for a do-it-all model at a reasonable price that won't require lens upgrades.
-Compare it to top competitors in our review of the best cycling sunglasses.
+Compare it to top competitors in our review of cycling sunglasses.

 REASONS TO BUY